workshopdemos/zowe-integration/Transformation.md

         .then(res => res.json());
 ```

-Save the file, now it should look similar to this:
+Save the file, now it should look like this:

 <img style="height: 300px" src='./assets/sysview-service-ready.png'>
 </br></br>

 ### Update z/OSMF service

 To unlock the actual value of API Mediation Layer we can combine multiple different products in our application.
-Lets use z/OSMF rest API to get the list of jobs as an example.</br>
+Let's use z/OSMF rest API to get the list of jobs as an example.</br>

 1. Navigate back to the API Catalog and switch to the z/OSMF API's documentation.